 The Brenda Parker Way was officially opened by Kate Ashbrook on Easter Saturday 23rd April 2011.
-Click here for a gallery of images taken that day.

 The 78 mile route of the Brenda Parker Way is broken into nine sections, of eleven miles or less.
 Click on the links at the bottom of this page for the section details.